TimonSchneider01/ccl1/diary.md

 Things that need to be added:

 Enemy Sprites!
+Done
 Winning Item!
-UI Layout
+Done (Grimoire)

 22.01.2024:

 Adding an item that needs to be picked up in order to win!
-Create A SetupGame Layout that explains the game!
+Done (Grimoire) Create A SetupGame Layout that explains the game!
+Done!
+Added stats to the game:
+When the player wins the game it says how many bullets were shot and how long it took the player.